 - Be a member of one of the four federally recognized minority groups (African American, Hispanic/Latino, Asian American and/or Native American), or a student that demonstrates a commitment to diversity and multiculturalism.

 - Have a demonstrated financial need.

-International students are welcome to apply for the Aquidneck Island Multicultural Scholarship.
+International students are welcome to apply.

 By investing a small amount of time researching outside scholarship opportunities, many of our students have received a significant amount of funding from outside sources.
 Below is a short list of websites related to scholarships and general financial aid information.